IgorDlima/Fighting-GameJS/README.md

 # Fighting-GameJS
-This is my first project in JavaScript !! :D
+A project of a 2d fighting game

+in this project i use :